-After his first season as the Bearkats head coach, David Pierce already has a place in the Sam Houston State baseball record book.
+After just two seasons as the Bearkats head coach, David Pierce already has a place in the Sam Houston State baseball record book.

-The former Rice assistant led the Kats to their second Southland Conference regular season championship, a feat that SHSU had not accomplished since 1989.
+The former Rice assistant has led the Kats to two Southland Conference regular season championships and at-large selections to the NCAA Regionals.

 Sam Houston won the 2012 conference title by a margin of four games and earned the No. 1 seed in the Southland post-season tournament for the first time.
 The 24 Southland victories tied the league record for most conference wins in a season.

 Sam Houston State rolled up a 40-22 overall record, only the third time in the Bearkats' 26 seasons at the NCAA Division I level for the squad to compile 40 or more victories.
 For the first time in program history, the Bearkats earned national rankings in each of the major college baseball polls, climbing as high as No. 20 in one poll.